Introduction to contemporary art: ideas and origins

 How will I be taught, and will there be any work outside the class?

 You will be taught online with slide presentations and group discussions.
-Handouts will be provided by your tutor to support your learning on the course; these handouts will be available online/digitally for download, not printed out for you.
+Handouts will be provided by your tutor to support your learning on the course via a Google Classroom.
 You will be invited to join the Google Classroom within a week of your course start date.

 Are there any other costs?
 Is there anything I need to bring?